chatox/networks-science-course/upf/upf-evaluation.md

 # 3. Asking questions

-* As a general rule, **do not e-mail theory or practice instructors**.
+* As a general rule, please, **do not e-mail theory or practice instructors**.
 One exception to this rule is to communicate a justified absence to a practice session to the practice instructor, attaching the related justification (e.g., a medical appointment).

 * If you need help installing software or packages in your computer, please ask your classmates, for instance through the Aula Global's forum.
 Instructors are not responsible for debugging your installation.
 As (future) data scientists, you should be able to install software on your own. **You are responsible for having the necessary software installed before the start of the practice session.**